ne75/p2llvm/tests/hardware/README.md

 Implementation indices 0/1/2/3 mean empty / previous volatile byte loop / original WRFAST-DJNZ loop with an added drain / updated memset.
 Nonzero lengths avoid the original loop's zero-count bug.
 All fill timings include completed writes.
+Each memset call is followed by an empty compiler memory barrier, including comparison paths.
+This prevents repeated identical builtin fills from collapsing into one call without adding P2 instructions.
+The integration regression checks that the optimized benchmark retains its 64-call loop; `batch.calls` describes the configured batch size, not an independent hardware execution counter.
 `performance-counter` indices 0/1/2 mean empty / previous C combine / updated _cnt64.
 Memset and comparison sources use the selected optimization; _cnt64 is linked from the -Oz runtime, with its identical three-instruction body verified